 Abstract

 The power of authoritarian elections is not unlimited.
-When using elections as a source of information, authoritarian regimes may not be able to collect from a single election all the information it could theoretically provide, and so must commit to seeking only some specific signal(s) each election.
+When using elections as a source of information, authoritarian regimes may not be able to collect from a single election all the information it could theoretically provide, and so they must commit to seeking only some specific signal(s) in each election.
 It is possible to identify the type of information each regime seeks from its elections by studying its reactions to small but unexpected defeats.
-Applying this logic to the case of Vietnam, I find that the regime responded to the defeats of its favored candidates in the 2016 election for the national legislature by increasing central transfers to provinces where it suffered these defeats.
-This evidence suggests that the Vietnamese regime uses elections as an opinion poll to identify areas it is less popular in, instead of as a test to detect local officials who under-perform in their electoral mobilization efforts.
+Applying this logic to Vietnam, I find that the regime responded to the defeats of its favored candidates in the 2016 election for the national legislature by increasing central transfers to provinces where it suffered these defeats.
+This evidence suggests that the Vietnamese regime uses elections as an opinion poll to identify areas in which it is less popular, instead of as a test to detect local officials who under-perform in their electoral mobilization efforts.

-At first glance, authoritarian elections seem to be a powerful weapon in the dictator’s arsenal: not only do they rarely pose existential threats, these elections also serve to cement autocrats’ rule by providing critical information otherwise unknowable about influential forces both internal and external.
-The literature that explores authoritarian elections’ many informational functions, however, has not considered potential conflict between them.
-Autocrats cannot expect authoritarian elections to be informative by default, but must engineer their elections in specific ways to make them informative.
-However, an election that is engineered to provide information on some aspects of governance and social control may become less effective at shedding light on some others.
-This forces authoritarian rulers to set priorities and use elections as a telescope focused on a few areas of interest, rather than a panoramic camera that captures every information that comes into view.
+At first glance, authoritarian elections seem to be a powerful weapon in the dictator’s arsenal: not only do they rarely pose existential threats, but these elections also cement autocrats’ rule by providing critical information that would be otherwise unknowable about influential forces both internal and external.
+The literature that explores authoritarian elections’ many informational functions, however, has not considered potential conflicts between such functions.
+Autocrats cannot expect authoritarian elections to be informative by default but must specifically engineer their elections to make them informative.
+However, an election that is engineered to provide information on some aspects of governance and social control may become less effective at shedding light on others.
+This forces authoritarian rulers to set priorities and use elections as a telescope focused on a few areas of interest, rather than a panoramic camera that captures every detail that comes into view.

 Without directly observing autocrats’ thought processes, how can outside observers identify which type of information is being collected through an authoritarian election?
-In this paper, I propose a framework to identify potentially informative elections, and then find out which specific informational goal(s) they are serving.
-Applying this framework to the case of Vietnam, I show that the Communist Party of Vietnam (CPV) needs information on both the sub-national distribution of regime support and on the quality of its provincial officials, but uses elections to learn only about the former.
-I take advantage of rare and unexpected defeats of regime-favored candidates in Vietnam’s 2016 legislative election, and show that the CPV increased central transfers to provinces with such defeats.
-This finding corroborates the hypothesis that the regime saw these defeats as indicators for pockets of disillusioned citizens and spent money to placate them, but rejects the hypothesis that it used election defeats to identify and punish under-performing provincial executives.
+In this paper, I propose a framework through which to identify potentially informative elections and then find which specific informational goal(s) they are serving.
+Applying this framework to the case of Vietnam, I show that the Communist Party of Vietnam (CPV) needs information on both the sub-national distribution of regime support and the quality of its provincial officials but uses elections to identify only the former.
+I take advantage of the rare, unexpected defeats of regime-favored candidates in Vietnam’s 2016 legislative election, demonstrating that the CPV increased central transfers to provinces with such defeats.
+This finding corroborates the hypothesis that the regime saw these defeats as indicators for pockets of disillusioned citizens and spent money to placate them but rejects the hypothesis that the regime used election defeats to identify and punish underperforming provincial executives.

-This paper contributes to the larger literature on authoritarian institutions by demonstrating how existing theories about authoritarian elections’ functions may contradict each other in some specific contexts – specifically those that portray elections as the autocrat’s opinion poll (e.g. Blaydes 2010; Magaloni 2006; Miller 2015) and those that portray them as a test to evaluate regime agents (e.g. Blaydes 2010; Magaloni 2006; Myagkov, Ordeshook, and Shakin 2009; Rundlett and Svolik 2016).
-In addition, it offers a framework to identify autocrats’ motivations and test theories of authoritarian elections using post-election responses to localized defeats.
-Finally, the finding suggests that even stable authoritarian regimes like Vietnam may still respond to public dissatisfaction, suggesting possible pathways for accountability through formal authoritarian institutions.
+This paper contributes to the larger literature on authoritarian institutions by demonstrating how existing theories about authoritarian elections’ functions may contradict each other in some specific contexts—specifically, those that portray elections as the autocrat’s opinion poll (e.g., Blaydes 2010; Magaloni 2006; Miller 2015) and those that portray them as a test to evaluate regime agents (e.g., Blaydes 2010; Magaloni 2006; Myagkov, Ordeshook, and Shakin 2009; Rundlett and Svolik 2016).
+In addition, it offers a framework through which to identify autocrats’ motivations and test theories of authoritarian elections using post-election responses to localized defeats.
+Finally, the findings illustrate that even stable authoritarian regimes like Vietnam still respond to public dissatisfaction, suggesting pathways for accountability via formal authoritarian institutions.

 The Informational Limits of Authoritarian Elections